pilotmoon/PopClip-Extensions/source/Bitly.popclipext/Readme.md

 ### v4 — 31 Oct 2021

 * Rewritten using PopClip's JavaScript API, for compatibility with macOS Monterey.
+* Now shortens all URLs detected in the text, instead of just one.
 * Changed icon to a Bitly logo.